 Blessed is the man that heareth me, watching daily at my gates, waiting at the posts of my doors.

 Do you crave wisdom?
-Before rushing on, consider the question.
-Do you crave - really crave - wisdom?
-Favor from heaven depends on it.
+A great life and God’s favor depend on it.
 Are you eager to hear wisdom taught?
-Do you seek wisdom every day?
+Do you seek it every day?
 Do you wait with excited anticipation for any opportunity to learn?
-Eager seekers are blessed with life and favor of the LORD (Pr 8:35)!
+Eager seekers are blessed with life and God’s favor (Pr 8:35).

-Most of this chapter and the next contain a lengthy personification of wisdom, where Solomon uses Lady Wisdom to appeal to men to obtain knowledge and understanding.
-Lady Wisdom is in this proverb three times - the "me," the "my," and the "my."
+Most of this chapter and the next contain a lengthy personification of wisdom, where Solomon used Lady Wisdom to appeal to men to obtain knowledge and understanding.
+Lady Wisdom is in this verse three times – the “me,” the “my,” and the second “my.”
 She warmly invites men to her house, if they want to learn wisdom (Pr 8:1-7; 9:1-5).

-Most men are too lazy and stubborn - Jesus called them wayside hearers (Mark 4:15).
+Most men are too lazy and stubborn – Jesus called them wayside hearers (Mark 4:15).
 They do not prepare or apply themselves, and Satan quickly snatches away any wisdom.
 It requires tenacious preparation and listening to learn by hearing (Pr 22:17), and a lazy approach to preaching or written instruction will never work.
 Much teaching falls on deaf ears and blind eyes.
-Most men today cannot endure sound doctrine (II Tim 4:3-4).
+Most Christians today will not endure sound doctrine (II Tim 4:3-4).

-These three kinds of hearers - the greater part of all men - never receive the Lord's blessings.
-They miss the life He offers; they miss His divine favor; and they do not grow in wisdom.
-In fact, God takes from them the knowledge and wisdom they think they have (Luke 8:18)!
-In God's economy, the rich get richer, and the poor get poorer (Matt 25:28)!
+These three kinds of hearers – the greater part of all Christians – never receive the Lord’s blessings.
+They miss the life He offers; they miss His divine favor; they do not grow in wisdom.
+In fact, God takes from them the knowledge and wisdom they think they have (Luke 8:18).
+In God’s economy, the rich get richer, and the poor get poorer (Matt 25:28).
 He leaves lazy hearers bankrupt, to remain in the congregation of the dead (Pr 21:16).

 But there are good ground hearers!
-They hear wisdom gladly, and they bear fruit and obtain the LORD's favor.
-They are committed and diligent, as our proverb describes.
+They hear wisdom gladly, and they bear fruit and obtain God’s favor.
+They are committed and diligent, as the proverb describes.
 They were called noble in Berea (Acts 17:11), and Solomon described them as single-minded (Pr 18:1).
-They approach hearing like hunting for treasure - with great zeal (Pr 2:1-5)!
-There are only a few of them (Matt 7:14), but they are the LORD's jewels (Mal 3:16-18).
+They approach hearing like hunting for treasure – with great zeal (Pr 2:1-5).
+There are only a few of them (Matt 7:14), but they are the LORD’s jewels (Mal 3:16-18).

 What is the lesson?
 Jesus stated, “Take heed therefore how ye hear” (Luke 8:18).
 How you hear has consequences!
 If you are a wayside, stony ground, or thorny ground hearer, He will strip you of the knowledge and blessing you think you have.
 If you are a good ground hearer, He will give you more knowledge and blessing.
 “Take heed therefore how ye hear.”
 Crave wisdom; seek her daily; apply yourself; eagerly await every opportunity.